 Yield attributing characters like effective tillers/m2, spike length (cm), spikelets/spike, grains/spike and 1,000-grain weight (g) were calculated by random sampling at four (04) locations of five (05) tagged plants of experimental plots.
 The panicles/ ear heads at maturity from the 1.0 m2 demarcated area of each plot was counted.
 Five (05) panicles/earhead from each tagged plant were selected and threshed separately.
 The number of grains per panicle was counted and mean value was determined.
 The threshed grains of each plot were cleaned and thoroughly dried.
 From each plot a composite sample of grains was collected and 1000-grains were counted, weighed on the electronic balance and expressed in g.

 Grain yield was determined from 4.0 m2 selected area in each plot.
 The grains obtained from the harvested bundle of the selected area was weighed (kg m-2) after threshing, winnowing and drying (10% moisture for wheat) and then expressed in terms of kg ha-1.
-After separating the grains from the harvested bundle the straw yield was recorded in kg m-2 for each plot and then expressed in terms of kg ha-1
+After separating the grains from the harvested bundle the straw yield was recorded in kg m-2 for each plot and then expressed in terms of kg ha-1.

 Harvest index was calculated by dividing economic (grain) yield by the total biological (grain + straw) yield and expressed as percentage: